Skip to main content

 1. The vice president for Finance and Administration shall recommend to the board of trustees an employee with appropriate institutional cash and investments knowledge to serve as the college's public treasurer.

-2. The public treasurer is authorized to invest college funds under the guidance of the Investment Committee.
+2. The public treasurer invests college funds under the Finance Committee’s guidance.

-4. In the absence of the public treasurer, the controller or vice president for Finance and Administration are authorized to invest college funds.
+4. In the public treasurer’s absence, the controller or vice president for Finance and Administration may invest college funds.

 5. Approval of Investments

-1. Acquisition of daily repurchase agreements or money market funds, the redemption of securities at maturity, and the sale of securities donated to the college must be approved by one of the following college officials:
+1. Daily repurchase agreements, money market funds, and redemption of securities must be approved by one of the following:

-3. the vice president for Finance and Administration; or
+3. vice president for Finance and Administration; or

 6. Investment Pools

-1. Ordinarily, funds will be pooled for investment purposes.
+1. Funds will generally be pooled for investment purposes.

-3. Investment pools may be established only upon approval of the vice president for Finance and Administration or the president and the board of trustees.
+3. Establishment of investment pools requires approval from the vice president for Finance and Administration, the president, and the board of trustees.

 7. Distribution of Pooled Investment Income

-1. Investment income will ordinarily be distributed quarterly to the eligible accounts which provide funds for investment based on their monthly ending cash balances.
+1. Investment income is distributed quarterly to eligible accounts based on monthly ending cash balances.

-2. Eligible accounts include development and endowment accounts and other accounts designated by the president or the president's designee.
+2. Eligible accounts include development and endowment accounts and others designated by the president.

-Accounts with temporary negative average daily cash balances during a month may be charged interest using the same rate of return determined for that quarter.
+Accounts with temporary negative balances may be charged interest at the same rate of return determined for that quarter.

 9. Separate Investments